-Review and respond to respond to Marine Licence Applications (MLAs) and Consultations Officers responded to MLAs and national and local consultations.
-Some of these Marine Licence Applications required very detailed review of many documents and research and evidence gathering to inform a D&S IFCA response in particular relating to its Statutory duties as well as information of potential impacts of the proposed development e.g., proposed sea weed farm applications.
+Officers responded to MLAs and national and local consultations.
+Some of these MLAs required very detailed review of many documents and research and evidence gathering to inform a D&S IFCA response in particular relating to its Statutory duties as well as information of potential impacts of the proposed development e.g., proposed sea weed farm applications.

-National consultations have been responded to such as Defra Environmental Targets Consultation.
+National consultations have been responded to such as the Defra Environmental Targets Consultation.
+D&S IFCA will continue to participate in all relevant national, regional, and local meetings.

 This is an on-going task which involves several Officers.
 Depending on the applications and consultations this can be time consuming and will be documented in the Officers time recording.
-This will meet the Defra ask of IFCAs to participate in Marine Spatial Prioritisation.
+This will meet the Defra request for IFCAs to participate in Marine Spatial Prioritisation.
 The IFCA will contribute to co-ordinated activity at a national level.